leonuz/leonuz.github.io/_posts/2022-04-02-The-Legend-of-the-Chozo.markdown

 8+0 records out
 8 bytes copied, 7.9847e-05 s, 100 kB/s
 ```
-check the header, everything seems to be fine now...
+Check the header — everything seems to be fine now...

 ```bash
 ┌──(leonuz㉿sniper)-[~/SpaceHeroesCTF/Forensics/The_Legend_of_the_Chozo]